 He condemned sin in the flesh, in order that the righteousness of the law might be fulfilled in us who walk not according to the flesh but according to the Spirit… For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot. | Romans 8:4,7

 What will you choose to submit to, your flesh, or God’s Law?
-Those are the only two choices that the Apostle Paul gave us…
+Those were the only two choices that the apostle Paul gave us…